BrunoRB/_laravel_react_cart/README.md

     - `CART_STORAGE`, default to `session`, the only implemented value
     - `CHECKOUT_EMAIL_ADDRESS`, where to send the parsed checkout email.
         Defaults to null, and the app won't work properly without this value
+- You also have to set up your mail crendentials.
+Standard laravel mail vars.
+I recommend mailtrap.io for testing.

 Front
 - `cd client/`